awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 + Maximum value length – 256 Unicode characters in UTF\-8
 + Although EC2 allows for any character in its tags, other services are more restrictive\.
 The allowed characters across services are: letters, numbers, and spaces representable in UTF\-8, and the following characters: \+ \- = \. \_ : / @\.
 + Tag keys and values are case\-sensitive\.
-+ Don't use the `aws:` prefix for either keys or values; it's reserved for AWS use\.
-You can't edit or delete tag keys or values with this prefix\.
-Tags with this prefix do not count against your tags per resource limit\.
++ The `aws:` prefix is reserved for AWS use\.
+If a tag has a tag key with this prefix, then you can't edit or delete the tag's key or value\.
+Tags with the `aws:` prefix do not count against your tags per resource limit\.

 You can't terminate, stop, or delete a resource based solely on its tags; you must specify the resource identifier\.
 For example, to delete snapshots that you tagged with a tag key called `DeleteMe`, you must use the `DeleteSnapshots` action with the resource identifiers of the snapshots, such as `snap-1234567890abcdef0`\.